ministryofjustice/admins-formula/README.rst

 Default Behaviour
 =================

-By default this state will create admin users as determined by uawea defined in the 'admins' pillar.
+By default this state will create admin users as determined by admin users defined in the 'admins' pillar.

 for each user defined in the ``admins`` pillar dict: